It’s time to honor the wisdom that flows through us.

 This honoring is essential for being free and feeling whole.
 It’s also how we move toward a more liberated future together.
-Join us as we collectively sync to the rhythms of within and all around and trust the magic that unfolds.
+Join us as we collectively sync to the rhythms within and all around and trust the magic that unfolds.

 minisun.png

-Are you ready to deepen your relationship with the earth, your body and our more than human world?
+Are you ready to deepen your relationship with the earth, your body and our more-than-human world?

 Details at a Glance